jbnunn/ROSGazeboDesktop/README.md

 ## Launch a Robot into Gazebo

-Let's spawn a robot into our world.
 If Gazebo isn't running, launch it with `roslaunch gazebo_ros empty_world.launch`.
-Now, let's spawn a robot into this world.
+Let's spawn a robot into this world.
 I'll use the ["Create" robot from iRobot](https://www.irobot.com/about-irobot/stem/create-2), which is based off the Roomba platform:

     rosrun gazebo_ros spawn_model -file ~/.gazebo/models/create/model-1_4.sdf -sdf -model Create